Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it means that a person's reputation is damaged or ruined.
-The phrase uses "mud" metaphorically to symbolize dirt or something unwanted, conveying the idea of a tarnished name that cannot be restored, rather than referring to an actual physical state.
+The idiom uses "mud" metaphorically to symbolize dirt or something unwanted, conveying the idea of a tarnished name that cannot be restored, rather than referring to an actual physical state.

 Origin: